-Pro Tip: There’s no need to mention basic computer skills on your resume such as creating PowerPoint presentations or using Gmail (everyone expects you can do it).
-So unless you can show off with a certification such as MOS Master or the profession requires it, save space on your resume for your other skills.
+Pro Tip: There’s no need to mention basic computer skills on your CV such as creating PowerPoint presentations or using Gmail (everyone expects you can do it).
+So unless you can show off with a certification such as MOS Master or the profession requires it, save space on your CV for your other skills.

 2. Analytical Skills

 A defining aspect of today’s world is the way that everything is broken down into data, which is used to inform decisions in every job industry.
 From simple decisions like how much stock a shop should order, to complex ones like allocating government funding, it’s all data-driven.
 Here’s how to show you have a head for the numbers game.